๐Ÿ‘”Principles of Management

 • Maximum adaptability allows the organization to use the right structure for each situation rather than forcing one model everywhere

-• Management complexity increases as leaders must navigate different rules, reporting relationships, and cultures across structural boundaries
+• Management complexity increases as leaders must navigate different rules, reporting relationships, and even cultures across structural boundaries

-Compare: Network vs. Hybrid—both involve complexity, but network complexity comes from external relationships while hybrid complexity comes from internal structural variation.
+Compare: Network vs. Hybrid: both involve complexity, but network complexity comes from external relationships while hybrid complexity comes from internal structural variation.
 Network structures ask "who should we partner with?"
 Hybrid structures ask "which structure fits which part of our business?"

 Quick Reference Table